matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 ================

 Let's start with the most commonly used coordinate, the `data` coordinate system.
-Whenever, you add data to the axes, matplotlib updates the datalimits, most commonly updated in with the :meth:`~matplotlib.axes.Axes.set_xlim` and :meth:`~matplotlib.axes.Axes.set_ylim` methods.
+Whenever you add data to the axes, matplotlib updates the datalimits, most commonly updated with the :meth:`~matplotlib.axes.Axes.set_xlim` and :meth:`~matplotlib.axes.Axes.set_ylim` methods.
 For example, in the figure below, the data limits stretch from 0 to 10 on the x-axis, and